OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 NEXT AUDIENCE: Privacy information

+Criteo: Information about behaviour-related advertising

+AdClear: You can opt out of tracking performed by AdClear.

-Criteo: Opt out of AdClear tracking
+Opt out of Adclear tracking

 Interest- and behaviour-related information and advertising